Obon: Bon Odori

 Participants place candlelit lanterns in the Sasebo River during Obon.

 (盆踊り, Bon Odori) is a style of dancing performed during Obon.
 It is a folk entertainment, which has a history of nearly 600 years.
-Originally a Nenbutsu folk dance to welcome the spirits of the dead, the style of celebration varies in many aspects from region to region.
+Originally a Nenbutsu folk dance to the spirits of the dead, the style of celebration varies in many aspects from region to region.
 Each region has a local dance, as well as different music.
 The music can be songs specifically pertinent to the spiritual message of Obon, or local min'yō folk songs.
 Consequently, the Bon dance appears different from region to region.
 Hokkaidō is known for the folk-song "Sōran Bushi".
 The song "Tokyo Ondo" takes its namesake from the capital of Japan.
 "Gujo Odori" in Gujō in Gifu Prefecture is famous for all night dancing.
 "Gōshū Ondo" is a folk song from Shiga Prefecture.
 Residents of the Kansai area will recognize the famous "Kawachi Ondo".
 Tokushima in Shikoku is very famous for its "Awa Odori", and in the far south, one can hear the "Ohara Bushi" of Kagoshima.